 To avoid getting slammed by missed payments, consider setting up AutoPay through your creditor or lender.
 This is an easy way to set it, forget it, and always pay your bills on time.

 Bottom Line: make all of your payments on time, every time.

 2. Amounts Owed (30%)

 The second largest factor in determining your credit score is the amount of debt you owe.
 This metric is broken down into a few subcategories.

-Having zero debt however does not guarantee a good credit score.
+However, having zero debt does not guarantee a good credit score.
 More on that later.

 Total Amount Owed by Account: This is a measure of how much debt you have on each of your accounts.
 Creditors commonly refer to this as your credit utilization, which is expressed as a percentage of your credit limit that you are using.